Tremus/wip_libs/README.md

 This is made public because there are a few real gems among them.
 Some are basically finished (haven't been changed in a year) but I'm too busy to polish them.
 Others are in active development.

 I will make little to no attempt to describe them.
 If you're interested read & take what you like and GLWTS.
 Many of the libs depend on other public libs found in my github.

+I will not promise anything found here will remain here.
+Some things may move [here](https://github.com/Tremus/xhl) or even be deleted, including this whole repo